towardstudio/toward-support/README.md

 composer require toward/towardsupport
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Job Views.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Toward Support.

 [Bluegg Disclaimer](https://github.com/Bluegg/bluegg-open-source-disclaimer)